WebOrigami/projector/README.md

 ## Installing on macOS

-Save your files in source control or elsewhere before using Projector so that a bug doesn’t cause you to lose work!
+Every time you edit a file in Origami Projector, it **automatically saves changes**.
+Before using Projector, save your files in source control or elsewhere so that a bug doesn’t cause you to lose work!

 Because the app is not distributed through the App Store, you must manually download it and approve its use.